dharmatarha/SFG_aging_study/README.md

 - **stim2blocks.m** - Helper function detecting unique stimulus types in a stimulus array and sorting them into the required number of blocks.
 Ensures that the same number of stimuli from each stimulus type is in each block (basic counterbalancing across blocks).
 <br></br>
 ## Citation
-Code is free to all (MIT license) but please cite earlier work by the group:
+Code is free to all (GNU Public license v2) but please cite earlier work by the group:

 Tóth, Brigitta, Zsuzsanna Kocsis, Gábor P. Háden, Ágnes Szerafin, Barbara G. Shinn-Cunningham, and István Winkler.
 "EEG signatures accompanying auditory figure-ground segregation."
 Neuroimage 141 (2016): 108-119. https://doi.org/10.1016/j.neuroimage.2016.07.028